wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 Hello all!
 It’s been about three months since my last post, so I figured I would do one on my latest AI project: Flow Fields.

 This post will begin with a brief overview of steering forces and flock systems, as these are crucial to understanding flow fields.
-Next, we will go into flow fields proper: how they are created for pathfinding, why you want to use them as opposed to say A-star pathfinding, and a historical usage of flow fields in games.
+Next, we will go into flow fields proper: how they are created for pathfinding and why you want to use them as opposed to say A-star pathfinding.
 Finally, I will detail how you can optimize flow fields with navigation meshes so that their generation is done quickly.
 Here is a simple video detailing what the result of all this looks likes: